directus-labs/guest-authoring/directus-job-board-platform/index.md

 export default ManageApplicationsPage;
 ```

-Here we implemented the following:
+Here, we implemented the following:

 - `fetchApplications()`: Retrieves all job applications from the Directus backend, including related user and job information.
 - `fetchJobs()`: Fetches all available jobs from the Directus backend.